Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***Halt.*** The target doesn't move and takes no actions.
 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

 ### Compelled Duel
 *1st-level enchantment*